-Get the poster about the Smart Sea Port testbed here.
+Get the posters about the Smart Sea Port testbed here.

-Check for the dissemination event in Hamburg on June 5th, 2019 here.
+Please have a look at the summary of the event in Hamburg on June 5th, 2019.

 Around 9,000 ship calls per year, almost 300 berths and a total of 43 kilometres of quay for seagoing vessels, more than 2,300 freight trains per week, four state-of-the-art container terminals, three cruise terminals and around 50 facilities specialised in handling roll-on-roll-off (roro) and breakbulk and all kinds of bulk cargoes, along with about 7,300 logistics companies within the city limits – these are just a few of the factors making the Port of Hamburg (see map below) to one of the world’s most flexible, high-performance universal ports.
 138.2 million tons of cargo crossed the quay walls of Germany’s largest sea port in 2016.
 That included around 8.9 million standard containers (TEU).
 Hamburg is accordingly the third largest container port in Europe and in the 17th place on the list of the world’s largest container ports.